Aaron Hicks Player Props: Yankees vs. Orioles

 - Hicks hit .216 with nine doubles, two triples, eight home runs and 65 walks.

-- Hicks had a hit in 55 of 132 games a season ago, with multiple hits in 25 of those games.
+- Hicks had a hit in 55 of 132 games a year ago, with multiple hits in 25 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.